 Is there a bridge in this that can connect you for a more human and meaningful conversation?

 Moreover, in our diverse and globalized world, it's doubly essential to cultivate your cultural intelligence.
 Cultural intelligence refers to our ability to work effectively in culturally diverse environments.
 Finding common ground in your conversations with people from various cultures can help you better appreciate the person you're conversing with.

 Try to pay attention, as well, to what energizes people during conversations.
 When your employees share their enthusiasm for a specific task or project, try not to gloss over that.
 Consider thinking about how you can use this insight to give them more opportunities that align with the work they enjoy.

 Adopt a Conversational Tone

 Why are small companies often better able to mobilize resources optimally and target fresh markets quickly?
 What accounts for the success of relatively compact organizations?
-The secret to their nimbleness and responsiveness, says Harvard Business School professor Boris Groysberg, is not size, but conversation: A small company operates more like two people having an ordinary conversation; big companies don't function that way.
+The secret to their nimbleness and responsiveness, writes Harvard Business School professor Boris Groysberg, is not size but conversation: A small company operates more like two people having an ordinary conversation; big companies don't function that way.